rhgraysonii/third-rail/README.md

 ```

 and theoretically, if a comment is updated or added it will now sync using the new layer.

+This could be powered by requiring synchronization of permissions, attributes, and a mapping of
+mongo id to rails' db id.
+The synchronization could be triggered by having an event fired upon
+the change of a field in the model on the frontend provided from the controller.
+This could be
+managed with a task queue and done with unique UPDATE queries rather than inserting the same values
+again, and updating the entire model with duplicate fields.

 NOTE: this is pseudocode for a good chunk and really just me thinking out loud